A test of brawn and brains, Wichita Rugby gears up for season

 Paul Enegren leads the charge as the teams head coach.
 Enegren points out that the team has enjoyed a pretty successful run over the past few seasons.

-“We love winning, it is a tradition we have created, we have been in the Sweet-16 the last five years or six years, it has been a long time now, the Top- 8 we’ve ended up Top-3 in the country for the last two years,” said Enegren.
+“We love winning, it is a tradition we have created, we have been in the Sweet 16 the last five years or six years, it has been a long time now, the top eight, we’ve ended up top three in the country for the last two years,” said Enegren.

 “We play you know a couple of St. Louis teams, a couple Kansas City teams, Oklahoma and Arkansas,” said Dahlinger.
 “We lost out to San Francisco last year in the Final Four.”